I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltgetvolumeinformation.md

 <p> </p>

 ## -remarks
-<p>Given an opaque volume pointer, such as that returned by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542092">FltEnumerateVolumes</a> routine, the <b>FltGetVolumeInformation</b> routine provides information about the volume pointed to by the opaque volume pointer, passed through the <i>Volume</i> parameter.
-Note that the caller must eventually release the opaque volume pointer by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543378">FltObjectDereference</a> routine.</p>
+<p>Given an opaque volume pointer, such as that returned by the <a href="..\fltkernel\nf-fltkernel-fltenumeratevolumes.md">FltEnumerateVolumes</a> routine, the <b>FltGetVolumeInformation</b> routine provides information about the volume pointed to by the opaque volume pointer, passed through the <i>Volume</i> parameter.
+Note that the caller must eventually release the opaque volume pointer by calling the <a href="..\fltkernel\nf-fltkernel-fltobjectdereference.md">FltObjectDereference</a> routine.</p>

 <p>The <b>FltGetVolumeInformation</b> routine returns information for a single volume.
 However, given a list of opaque volume pointers, the routine can be iteratively used to create a list of corresponding volume information structures.
 In such a list, it is possible for two or more of the structures to contain identical volume names.
 For more information, see <a href="ifsk.understanding_volume_enumerations_with_duplicate_volume_names">Understanding Volume Enumerations with Duplicate Volume Names</a>.</p>

-<p>To list volume information for all volumes that are known to the filter manager, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff542091">FltEnumerateVolumeInformation</a>. </p>
+<p>To list volume information for all volumes that are known to the filter manager, call <a href="..\fltkernel\nf-fltkernel-fltenumeratevolumeinformation.md">FltEnumerateVolumeInformation</a>. </p>

 <p>The following list contains related information, which may be of use:</p>

-<p> To enumerate all registered minifilter drivers in the system, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542064">FltEnumerateFilters</a> routine.</p>

-<p> To obtain information about minifilter driver instances attached to a given volume, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542082">FltEnumerateInstanceInformationByVolume</a> routine.</p>

-<p> To enumerate minifilter driver instances for a given minifilter driver or volume, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542090">FltEnumerateInstances</a> routine.</p>

-<p> To enumerate all volumes in the system, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542092">FltEnumerateVolumes</a> routine.</p>

-<p> To obtain an opaque pointer for the volume represented by a given volume device object (VDO), call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543197">FltGetVolumeFromDeviceObject</a> routine.</p>

-<p> To obtain an opaque pointer for the volume that a given file stream resides on, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543206">FltGetVolumeFromFileObject</a> routine.</p>

-<p> To obtain an opaque pointer for the volume that a given minifilter driver instance is attached to, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543214">FltGetVolumeFromInstance</a> routine.</p>

-<p> To obtain an opaque pointer for the volume whose name matches a given volume name, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543220">FltGetVolumeFromName</a> routine.</p>

-<p>Given an opaque volume pointer, such as that returned by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542092">FltEnumerateVolumes</a> routine, the <b>FltGetVolumeInformation</b> routine provides information about the volume pointed to by the opaque volume pointer, passed through the <i>Volume</i> parameter.
-Note that the caller must eventually release the opaque volume pointer by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543378">FltObjectDereference</a> routine.</p>

-<p>The <b>FltGetVolumeInformation</b> routine returns information for a single volume.
-However, given a list of opaque volume pointers, the routine can be iteratively used to create a list of corresponding volume information structures.
-In such a list, it is possible for two or more of the structures to contain identical volume names.
-For more information, see <a href="ifsk.understanding_volume_enumerations_with_duplicate_volume_names">Understanding Volume Enumerations with Duplicate Volume Names</a>.</p>

-<p>To list volume information for all volumes that are known to the filter manager, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff542091">FltEnumerateVolumeInformation</a>. </p>

-<p>The following list contains related information, which may be of use:</p>

-<p> To enumerate all registered minifilter drivers in the system, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542064">FltEnumerateFilters</a> routine.</p>
+<p> To enumerate all registered minifilter drivers in the system, call the <a href="..\fltkernel\nf-fltkernel-fltenumeratefilters.md">FltEnumerateFilters</a> routine.</p>

-<p> To obtain information about minifilter driver instances attached to a given volume, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542082">FltEnumerateInstanceInformationByVolume</a> routine.</p>
+<p> To obtain information about minifilter driver instances attached to a given volume, call the <a href="..\fltkernel\nf-fltkernel-fltenumerateinstanceinformationbyvolume.md">FltEnumerateInstanceInformationByVolume</a> routine.</p>

-<p> To enumerate minifilter driver instances for a given minifilter driver or volume, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542090">FltEnumerateInstances</a> routine.</p>
+<p> To enumerate minifilter driver instances for a given minifilter driver or volume, call the <a href="..\fltkernel\nf-fltkernel-fltenumerateinstances.md">FltEnumerateInstances</a> routine.</p>

-<p> To enumerate all volumes in the system, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542092">FltEnumerateVolumes</a> routine.</p>
+<p> To enumerate all volumes in the system, call the <a href="..\fltkernel\nf-fltkernel-fltenumeratevolumes.md">FltEnumerateVolumes</a> routine.</p>

-<p> To obtain an opaque pointer for the volume represented by a given volume device object (VDO), call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543197">FltGetVolumeFromDeviceObject</a> routine.</p>
+<p> To obtain an opaque pointer for the volume represented by a given volume device object (VDO), call the <a href="..\fltkernel\nf-fltkernel-fltgetvolumefromdeviceobject.md">FltGetVolumeFromDeviceObject</a> routine.</p>

-<p> To obtain an opaque pointer for the volume that a given file stream resides on, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543206">FltGetVolumeFromFileObject</a> routine.</p>
+<p> To obtain an opaque pointer for the volume that a given file stream resides on, call the <a href="..\fltkernel\nf-fltkernel-fltgetvolumefromfileobject.md">FltGetVolumeFromFileObject</a> routine.</p>

-<p> To obtain an opaque pointer for the volume that a given minifilter driver instance is attached to, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543214">FltGetVolumeFromInstance</a> routine.</p>
+<p> To obtain an opaque pointer for the volume that a given minifilter driver instance is attached to, call the <a href="..\fltkernel\nf-fltkernel-fltgetvolumefrominstance.md">FltGetVolumeFromInstance</a> routine.</p>

-<p> To obtain an opaque pointer for the volume whose name matches a given volume name, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543220">FltGetVolumeFromName</a> routine.</p>
+<p> To obtain an opaque pointer for the volume whose name matches a given volume name, call the <a href="..\fltkernel\nf-fltkernel-fltgetvolumefromname.md">FltGetVolumeFromName</a> routine.</p>

 ## -requirements
 <table>